mik30s/c-course/parser/intro.md

 In other words: `(42 * 6) - 12`.

 But...
 What really is precedence, after all?
-Probably you've heard about it in your math classes.
-It defines when each operation will be evaluated.
+You've probably heard about it in your math classes.
+It defines when each operation will be evaluated in an expression.
 For example, `3 * 2 + 2` will result in `8`, but `3 + 2 * 2` results in `7`, and
 not `12`.
 That's because multiplications occur first.
 So `3 + 2 * 2` is the same as
 `3 + (2 * 2)`, and `3 * 2 + 2` is exactly `(3 * 2) + 2`.